 Quintessentially British, this summer pudding is packed with fruits macerated with syrup and encased in juice soaked bread.
-Suitable for a vegan diet.
+Simply delicious!

 Preparation time: 30 minutes